anovos/anovos-docs/docs/anovos-modules-overview/feature_recommender/index.md

 - Compute similarity scores of each input attribute name & description across both corpuses (Anovos Feature Corpus & User Data Dictionary)
 - Sort the results and get the matches for each input feature based on their scores

-See belwo the solution workflow for further understanding of our solution.
+See below for the solution workflow of FER for further understanding of our solution.

 // Solution Details Diagram